nrwl/nx/docs/fundamentals/full-stack-development.md

-# Building Full-Stack Applications using Angular and NestJS
+# Building Full-Stack Applications using Angular and Nest

-In this guide we will build a full-stack application using Angular and NestJS.
+In this guide you will build a full-stack application using Angular and Nest.

 ## Creating Angular Application

-Let's start with implementing the frontend.
+Start with implementing the frontend.

 The easier way to add a frontend app to an Nx workspace is to run `ng g application frontend`, which will create: